PelleLille/hsl-docs/functions.rst

 .. function:: is_string(s)

-  Returns true if the value of s is a string.
+  Returns true if the type of s is a string.

   :param any s: the input
   :return: the result